wanruu/BSc-FYP/README.md

 - [ ] Ensure altitude uploaded to server is not -1?
 - [ ] Add bus data, how?
 - [ ] Unify colors
-- [ ] Fix magnification gesture bug: current location not move with map

 ## Backend